WINTER 100 MILE race

 Race start/finish location

-Race bibs will not be sent out but must be collected at registration.
+Race numbers will not be sent out in the post but, must be collected at registration along with a GPS tracker.

 Aid Stations: